Will159c/lost-and-found-api/README.md

 npm install

 # 3) Create a .env file
-#    Option A: new file and name it .env and add {
+Option A: create a new file and name it .env and add {
 PORT=5000
 MONGO_URI=mongodb://127.0.0.1:27017/mydb
 }
 # MONGO_URI needs to be equal to a real mongodb url

 # 4) Start the server
-#    Dev mode (auto-reload via nodemon):
-npm run dev
+Dev mode (auto-reload via nodemon): npm run dev